gizemdal/remote-rendering/README.md

 ## Project Description

 The goal of our project is to use the power of GPU rendering to get real-time path tracing results of scenes, pass the render frames from device to host memory to make it accessible by a server Unity Desktop Application and then send these frames to be viewed through XR platforms such as Microsoft Hololens or Android devices.
-Real time ray tracing on mixed reality platforms is still an open research problem today and we're very excited to have this opportunity to experiment with this field and share our results.'
+Real time ray tracing on mixed reality platforms is still an open research problem today and we're very excited to have this opportunity to experiment with this field and share our results.

+In order to achieve real-time path tracing on the GPU, we're using the [NVIDIA OptiX Ray Tracing Engine (Version 7.2.0)](https://developer.nvidia.com/optix) which is designed to accelerate ray tracing applications on NVIDIA GPUs and allow users to program intersection, ray generation and shading components.

 <img src="images/diagram.jpg" alt="Diagram" width=800>